Edit Content

 • A home equity loan is a secured credit that allows you to borrow money against the equity that you hold in your property.
 In some ways, a home equity loan can be considered as a ‘second mortgage’.
 The loan is secured against your property and can be paid off over monthly instalments with a fixed interest rate, just like a mortgage.

-• Home equity loans can solve nearly any purpose.
+• Home equity loans are often used to finance large expenses such as home improvement projects.
 Most people use home equity loans to finance expensive home improvement projects because they enable you to borrow a considerable amount of money.
 And, since these loans are secured, they tend to have low-interest rates.
 However, it is important to understand the risks associated with this type of credit.
 Home equity loans put your property at risk.
 If you’re unable to keep up with the loan’s repayments, the lender can repossess and sell your property to recover their loss.

 • Thus, you need to ensure your affordability before taking out a home equity loan.
 Borrowing more than what you can afford may jeopardize your only home.
 So bear the consequences in mind to make an informed decision and use the credit responsibly.